Edstone Aqueduct

-The aqueduct was completed in 1816 and is an early example of a prefabricated structure.
+The aqueduct was built between 1812 and 1816 and is an early example of a prefabricated structure.
 Its cast iron trough is formed of 35 separate sections bolted together, which sits on thirteen brick piers, creating 14 spans.
 The trough is 2.7 m wide, and 1.5 m deep.
 The towpath is set level with the base of the trough, which is a somewhat unusual design feature.
+It was threatened with closure in 1958 along with the entire canal, but was saved by enthusiasts in the 1960s.